 The mission of the company is the, ‘The Fresh Food People’.
 This means that the company works towards making sure that it has provided high quality products and services.
 This is done through the use of fresh foods and better price tags that are meant to attract more consumers.
 Most of the activities of the company are controlled by the mother company through the board of directors.
 The board of directors is responsible for maintaining good corporate governance and supervising the company.
 By doing this, they are able to act on the behalf of shareholders.
 After this, the whole company has a managing director who also adds up to be the CEO of the company.
 He is the one who oversees the management of the company.
 The supermarket director is under the CEO and answers to the CEO in all matters of management (Woolworths, 2015).
 Under the director of supermarkets, there are other directors who hold various positions of power and oversee different operations of the company.
 Theory X and theory Y of management can best fit in Woolworths supermarkets.
 The company uses theory Y which enables the organization to produce better performances and results.
 The organization in general has enabled people to grow and develop.
 The directors of supermarkets as well as other directors in charge of the divisions in supermarkets respect the skills of the employees and consider that the employees need to be closely supervised for them to achieve their goals.
 The organization’s use of theory X can be seen from the fact that it has a hierarchical system of governance with each level having a narrow span of control (Humphery, 2008).

+Why have you decided to take the Theory X & Y approach?
+You should just evaluate their mission and look at their governance and decide whether they fulfil their mission statement according to the theory about missions/visions (see Ch 9 textbook) and then look at how they meet governance requirements and what they say they do for governance (using their documents on it for a start).

 Strategic Position of the Organization